k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 Each of the **db** category Actors includes the setting of the **interface** input argument that can be either a reference to the Fabric [DB Interface](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) or a JDBC URL.

-When executing queries, the query can contain either ordered parameters using **?** or named parameters using **${}** notation.
-The values of named parameters are taken from the Actor's input parameters or from the **params** input argument and only in case it is a map.
-In case of ordered parameters, the **params** input argument should be an array or a single value (not a map).
+The query defined in the Actor can contain either ordered parameters using **?** or named parameters using **${}** notation.
+The values of named parameters are taken from the Actor's input parameters or from the **params** input argument and only if it is a map.
+For ordered parameters, the **params** input argument should be an array or a single value (not a map).

 ### How Can I Load the Data?

 The data can be loaded in a Broadway flow using either a **DbCommand** Actor or a **DbLoad** Actor.

-To load the data using the **DbCommand** Actor, write the SQL INSERT statement into the **sql** input argument.
+To load the data using the **DbCommand** Actor, write the SQL INSERT statement in the **sql** input argument.
 The values to be populated in the table can be taken from the input arguments using the named parameters.
 For example:

 ​	`INSERT INTO DATA (TEXT) VALUES (${text} )`